AmadlaOrg/hery/README.md

 | Patch version                         | `vx.x.1`                                                             | Indicates **changes that do not impact the module's public API or its dependencies**.
 This release ensures backward compatibility and stability.                  |
 | Pre-release version (alpha, beta, rc) | `vx.x.x-beta.2`                                                      | Indicates that this is a **pre-release milestone, such as an alpha or beta version**.
 This release does not offer any stability guarantees.                       |

+### Giving Credit
+The `.pairs` file is a great way to add details about the people that contributed to the entity.
+There is one used in this repository that can be used as reference.

 ### Check dependencies
 Useful to check that libraries for testing and development don't find themselves in the build version of the project:
 ```bash
 go list -f '{{.Deps}}' ./main.go
 ```